 In certain circumstances the shareholders' economic interests in a company will also be determined by the market value interests in the company.
-This is where the voting interests don't reflect the true economic interests held in a company.
+This is where the voting interests do not reflect the true economic interests held in a company.

-A shareholder's market value interest in a company equals their percentage share of the total market value of shares (and options) held in that company.
+A shareholder's market value interest is their share as a percentage of the total market value of shares (and options) in the company.

-The specific factors that require a market value interest to be calculated are called market value circumstances.
-A market value circumstance exists where:
+Specific factors that require a market value interest to be calculated are:

-- the company has on issue debentures to which sections FA 2 and FZ 1 of the Income Tax Act 2007 apply - the company has on issue shares where payment of dividends is guaranteed by a third party - there's an option to acquire shares in the company - an arrangement exists with the purpose of defeating a provision that depends on measurement of voting and market value interests.
+- the company has issued debentures to which sections FA 2 or FA 2B of the Income Tax Act 2007 apply - the company has issued shares where payment of dividends is guaranteed by a third party - there's an option to acquire shares in the company, and - an arrangement exists for the purpose of defeating provisions that depends on measurement of voting and market value interests.

-Add together the lowest economic interest of each shareholder and print the total in Box 38.
+You will need to add together the lowest economic interest of each shareholder and print the total in Box 41.
 Write percentages in the following format, for example, show 50% as 50.00, and 100% as 100.00.